 Reservoir Storage Release

-Water is made available for transfer by reservoir release when the reservoir operators release water in excess of what would be released annually under normal operations.
-The water must also be released at a time when it can be captured and/or diverted downstream.
+Reservoir storage release transfers make surface water available for transfer when the seller releases water from their reservoir in excess of what would be released annually under normal operations.
+The water must also be released at a time when it can be captured and/or diverted downstream after conveyance loss.